Exploring the Relationship Between Liskov Substitution Principle and Design Patterns

 Key Tenets of LSP:

-• Client Compatibility: Clients interacting with supertype objects should seamlessly work with subtype objects.
+- Client Compatibility: Clients interacting with supertype objects should work just as well with subtype objects.

 LSP and Design Patterns: A Symbiotic Relationship